hfolguera/deploy-kubernetes-cluster/README.md

 ### Considerations
 1. The Ansible playbook has been written to be deployed on machines based on Red Hat distributions.
 2. Calico is the network plugin deployed.
-Please, consider modifying the code is you need a different one.
+Please, consider modifying the code if you need a different one.

 ### VM deployment
 3 or more machines must be accessible to deploy the kubernetes environment, so I use my local VMWare ESXi environment to provision the required virtual machines.